linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

     ```
     wget https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/docker-compose.yaml
     ```
 2. Create a configuration directory and directories for docker volume directories.
+If the mounted data directories are not created beforehand, Docker engine creates these directories which cannot be altered by the containers and causes unexpected behaviors.
     ```
-    mkdir -p conf data/grafana data/prometheus data/alertmanager data/Loki
+    mkdir -p conf data data/grafana data/prometheus data/alertmanager data/loki
     ```
-3. Set the right permissions so that the docker containers have permissions to read and write the contents of the volumes.
+   Set the right ownership to the volumes so that the docker containers have permissions to read and write the contents of the volumes.
 See the `docker-compose.yaml` file for the set values.
 The user ids are explicitly set in the `docker-compose.yaml` to avoid the problem of having a default user id which is difficult for book-keeping.
-You are free to choose any ID.
+The user id should match the one set in docker-compose file.
    ```
-    sudo chown -R 5677:5677 data/grafana
-    sudo chown -R 5678:5678 data/prometheus
+    sudo chown -R 5678:5678 data
-    sudo chown -R 5679:5679 data/alertmanager
-    sudo chown -R 5680:5680 data/Loki
    ```
-4. Create and edit Prometheus configuration file `conf/prometheus.yaml`.
+3. Create and edit Prometheus configuration file `conf/prometheus.yaml`.
 A sample configuration can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/prometheus.yaml). `scrape_configs` specify different jobs related to different targets for metric monitoring activities.
 Prometheus pulls the metrics from the endpoints mentioned under the `scrape_config`.
 The setting related to `alerting` configures Prometheus to send the alerts to `alertmanager` which further routes the generated alerts.
    More about the configuration can be found in the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

-5. Create and edit Prometheus alert rules configuration file `conf/alert.rules`.
+4. Create and edit Prometheus alert rules configuration file `conf/alert.rules`.
 A sample rule file can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/prometheus_alert.rules).
 In the sample, the group `targets` triggers alert whenever a scraping target of Prometheus is down.
 The other two groups create alerts whenever a container running in a target server is down.
    More about the configuration can be found in the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).

-6. Create and edit the Alertmanager configuration file `conf/alertmanager.yaml`.
+5. Create and edit the Alertmanager configuration file `conf/alertmanager.yaml`.
 A sample configuration can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/alertmanager.yaml).
 Here the routing options such as mail servers and mailing lists are configured.
    More about the Alertmanager configuration can be found in the [official documentation](https://prometheus.io/docs/alerting/latest/configuration/).

-7. Create and edit the Loki configuration file `conf/Loki.yaml`.
+6. Create and edit the Loki configuration file `conf/Loki.yaml`.
 A sample configuration can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/Loki.yaml).
 More about the Loki configuration can be found in the [official documentation](https://grafana.com/docs/Loki/latest/configuration/).
-8. Change the Grafana configurations.
+7. Change the Grafana configurations.
 You can do it by setting the [environmental variables](https://grafana.com/docs/grafana/latest/administration/configuration/) through docker-compose.yaml.
 You can also pre-install Grafana plugins using the environmental variables.

-9. Run all the services as docker containers.
+8. Run all the services as docker containers.
     ```
     docker-compose up
     ```